How Are NCAAF Odds Generated?

-NCAA Football Odds
+NCAA Football Championship Odds

 Michigan +800, for example, means a bettor collects $800 for every $100 wagered should the Wolverines take the title.
 Perennial contenders like Alabama, Clemson and Oklahoma will typically have the lowest NCAA football odds, especially as the season goes on.
-There’s a better potential payoff in wagering on a long shot, but the College Football Playoff doesn’t usually leave room for those.
+There’s a better potential payoff in wagering on a longshot, but the College Football Playoff doesn’t usually leave room for those.

 NCAA Football Playoff Odds

 But before the NCAA football champion is decided, there’s the College Football Playoff itself, beginning with a pair of semifinal games rotated annually among the Rose, Orange, Sugar, Peach, Fiesta and Cotton bowls.
-Many sportsbooks will offer futures odds on whether teams can make it that far; while the potential payoff won’t be as high as taking a squad to win it all, being one of the last four teams standing is more far realistic for many programs than finishing No. 1.
+Many sportsbooks will offer futures odds on whether teams can make it that far.
+While the potential payoff won’t be as high as taking a squad to win it all, being one of the last four teams standing is more far realistic for many programs than finishing No. 1.

-Although there are no automatic bids as in the NCAA basketball tournament, the College Football Playoff Selection Committee still weighs conference championships very heavily in determining the four participating teams, so knowing league hierarchies can be as important as an awareness of the national landscape at large.
+Although there are no automatic bids as in the NCAA basketball tournament, the College Football Playoff Selection Committee still weighs conference championships very heavily in determining the four participating teams.
+So knowing league hierarchies can be as important as an awareness of the national landscape at large.

 Once the four-team championship field is decided, bettors can wager not just on one team to win the title, but also which of the eight possible combinations — based on the four programs playing in the semifinals — will comprise the championship game matchup.
 Those options are typically weighted in moneyline format, with the most likely title matchup receiving the lowest odds.